You want your personal statement to be spot on? Here’s how.

 The earlier you start working on your application, the more time you’ll have to make changes and finalise it.
 It can feel like a daunting task (and one you’d rather put off).
 But not leaving yourself enough time could result in errors, not enough detail, and a lacklustre piece of writing.

 Take your time and don’t rush.
 The perfect personal statement will take more than a couple of hours.
 It’ll take more than a couple of days.
 Try to take a break from it for a few days so when you return, you do so with fresh eyes.
-You’ve got until 26 January 2022 to submit it.
-And there’s no time like the present…
+Work towards the internal deadline your school and college give you, with 25 January the final UCAS deadline.
+There’s no time like the present…

 2. Understand why you’re writing it and who will be reading it